-If you keep chickens, this post has great info on what to feed (and not to feed) chickens.
-Many foods are toxic to them including acorns, avocado, chocolate, citrus fruits, coffee, dates, aubergine, garlic, green potato skin & tomatoes, onions, peanuts, beans, rhubarb, tuna or mouldy foods.
+This post has good info on what to feed (and not to feed) chickens.
+Many foods are toxic (hens are curious and will eat almost anything you feed them).
+Foods to avoid include acorns, avocado, chocolate, citrus fruits, coffee, dates, aubergine, garlic, green potato skin & tomatoes, onions, peanuts, beans, rhubarb, tuna or mouldy foods.
+Raising Happy Chickens has a great post on things that hens must never eat.

 - Fresh Start for Hens